JamesStewart314/C-Language-Codes/Abstract Data Types for Generic Data/Linked List/README.md

 ```

 <div>
-In the above command, we specified the following in the compilation process:
+In the above command, we specified the following during the compilation process:

 1. Main file: <code>MainCode.c</code> (there may be more than one C file in addition to this, depending on the project context).